 Credit check customers and set clear expectations

 It’s tempting to sell anything you can to anybody, especially in your first few years of business.
-But actually the trick is to ensure that whoever buys from you wants to pay and CAN pay.
-The only way to guarantee this is to ask for payment up front.
+But in reality, the trick is to ensure that whoever buys from you wants to pay and CAN pay.
+The only way to guarantee this is to ask for payment upfront.

 If you can’t do that, then get in the habit of credit checking customers.
 It’s normal practice these days and no business should be offended.